DreamsofPy/cleopatra/README.md

 **Job Seeker Goal:**
 Writes experiences with software development in simple text format.
 Use of this app will automattically generate resume in good looking PDF format.
-Similear to functionalities of [Marked](http://markedapp.com/).
+Similar to functionalities of [Marked](http://markedapp.com/).

 Tasks: